 - Visiting A Person With Dementia Or Alzheimer’s DiseaseIt is not uncommon for family members or friends to feel apprehensive prior to visiting a loved one who lives at a facility for assisted living, especially if the person Read More

-- Common Health Issues Affecting Older AdultsWhen we think about the aging of our bodies, we often worry about diseases such as Alzheimer’s or cancer or perhaps a stroke.
-While these all can be issues we Read More
+- Common Health Issues Affecting Older AdultsWhen we think about the aging of our bodies, we often worry about diseases such as Alzheimer’s, cancer or perhaps a stroke.
+While these all can be issues we might Read More